How To Play Fishbowl Game: Rules and Tips

 • The vernal equinox signifies the advent of which season in the Northern Hemisphere?

-• What substance is Han Solo frozen in during “the Empire Strikes Back”?
+• What substance is Han Solo frozen in during “The Empire Strikes Back”?

 • The first male African-American tennis player to win the U.S Open and the Wimbledon tournaments was?